Why Can't They Do Better?

 I had depression, knowing that I'd struggle with this disease for the rest of my life.
 It changed everything, from how I viewed the future (suddenly there was the possibility of being in a wheelchair or getting kidney failure) to how I planned my meals to how I left the house (you can't leave without a portable kit in your purse that allows you to take care of your diabetic needs on the go!)
 Nothing was the same anymore.

-When a diagnosis hits someone like that or a complication of the disease hits them, it can be hard to fight back the depression and anxiety.
-Depression and anxiety makes taking care of themselves more difficult.
+When a diagnosis hits someone like that, or a complication of the disease hits them, it can be hard to fight back the depression and anxiety.
+Depression and anxiety make taking care of themselves more difficult.
 It's hard to have the energy to cook healthy meals when they barely have the energy to get out of bed or take a shower.
-It's hard to not reach for some candy to comfort themselves with, when their minds are racing through negative thoughts.
+It's hard not to reach for some candy to comfort themselves when their minds are racing through negative thoughts.

 4. Low Self-Esteem And Guilt

 People need to love themselves first before they can take care of themselves, and unfortunately, with this disease, diabetic people face a lot of people who have a lot of criticism for them.
 Some people will judge them for getting the disease in the first place, regardless of how it happened.
 They'll lecture, thinking they know everything about a disease they've never had to live with.